opensimply/Simply-Memory-Manager/readme.md

-# Simply Memory Manager 1.62
+# Simply Memory Manager 1.65
 ****************************

-Memory manager for Free Pascal and Lazarus.
-Suitable for simulation.

-Simply Memory Manager replaces native Free Pascal memory manager on Windows.
+Simply Memory Manager (SMM) replaces native Free Pascal memory manager on Windows.

-Works stable with Free Pascal and Lazarus on Windows x32 and x64.
+* Works stable with Free Pascal and Lazarus on 32-bit and 64-bit Windows.

-On Ubuntu x64 and Xubuntu x32 works stable in single-thread mode with Free Pascal.
+* Suitable for simulation.

+* Prevents the "out of memory" error when cyclically allocating and freeing a large amount of memory.

+* A bit faster on avalanche-like memory allocation requests.

+* SMM has a "reserved memory" feature for the "out of memory" case.

+(!)
+Mind that the SMM runs slower than the native FPC memory manager.

+This is due to the fact that when using Lazarus, some memory blocks had been already allocated even when SMM was the first module in the "use" statement.
+To prevent memory errors, the SMM must recognize and process the freeing and relocating requests for memory blocks already allocated by FPC memory manager.

+The memory slowdown due to SMM is especially noticeable in the GUI, due to the constant redrawing of graphical controls that use memory movement.

 ## How to use